space-contributes/arby-audio_3d/README.md

 ## 🧩 Features

+* **Computer Vision** For live conversion .exe, Linux/MacOS/HTML not yet there!
+Same for Sinc-based stuff.
 * **Sinc-based resampling** up to 96 kHz / 32-bit for unmatched clarity.
 * **HRTF spatialization** with full 360° azimuth and elevation coverage.
 * **Real-time reflections** up to 3rd order with per-wall frequency damping.